Adamtaranto/deRIP2/README.md

   --minRIPlike MINRIPLIKE
-                        Minimum proportion of deamination events in RIP context (5' CpA 3' --> 5' TpA 3') required for column to be deRIP'd in final sequence.
-Note: If 'reaminate' option is set all deamination events will be corrected
+                        Minimum proportion of deamination events in RIP context (5' CpA 3' --> 5' TpA 3') required for column to deRIP'd in final sequence.
+Note: If 'reaminate' option is set all deamination events will be corrected --fillmaxgc           By default uncorrected positions in the output sequence are filled from the sequence with the lowest RIP count.
+If this option is set remaining positions are filled from the sequence with the highest G/C content.
+  --fillindex FILLINDEX
+                        Force selection of alignment row to fill uncorrected positions from by row index number (indexed from 0).
+                        Note: Will override '--fillmaxgc' option.
+  --mask                Mask corrected positions in alignment with degenerate
+                        IUPAC codes.
+  --noappend            If set, do not append deRIP'd sequence to output
+                        alignment.
+  -d OUTDIR, --outDir OUTDIR
+                        Directory for deRIP'd sequence files to be written to.
   -o OUTNAME, --outName OUTNAME
-                        Write deRIP'd sequence to this file.
+                        Write deRIP sequence to this file.
   --outAlnName OUTALNNAME
-                        Optional: If set, write alignment including deRIP sequence to this file.
+                        Optional: If set write alignment including deRIP sequence to this file.
+  --outAlnFormat {clustal,emboss,fasta,fasta-m10,ig,nexus,phylip,phylip-sequential,phylip-relaxed,stockholm}
+                        Optional: Write alignment including deRIP sequence to file of format X.
   --label LABEL         Use label as name for deRIP'd sequence in output
                         files.
-  -d OUTDIR, --outDir OUTDIR
-                        Directory for deRIP'd sequence files to be written to.
 ```

 ## Issues